Subscribe

 • Opting to take the Section 179 deduction by completing IRS Form 4562 and including it in your business tax return

-Purchasing Printer and Copier Equipment in 2021
+Purchasing Printers, Copiers, and Business Equipment in 2023

-Editor’s Note: This post was originally published on October 29, 2020, and has been updated for accuracy and current best practices.
+Editor’s Note: This post has been updated for accuracy and current best practices.

 Subscribe to the Meridan blog